FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 //...
 ```

-We can then use environment variables by writing `process.env.` in front of the environment variable's name whenever we use them in our code.
+We can then read environment variables by writing `process.env.` in front of the environment variable's name whenever we need them in our code.

 Since the `.env` file is ignored by git because of the `.gitignore` file, you will notice an `.env.example` file in the source code.
 To run on your local machine, rename that file to `.env` and add your Client Id, Client Secret, etc.

-Here is the sample code for an express server that makes use of all our installed packages:
+Here is the sample code for an Express server that makes use of all our installed packages:

 ```javascript
 const express = require("express");